WakiMak/trentent.github.io-forked/_posts/2014-11-17-appv-5-first-launch-application-performance.md

 The columns are Time Completed, Duration (in ms), Window to check for, Command executed.

-After doing a Net Stop AppvClient / Net Start Appclient and then executing our AppV application it takes **<u>196</u>** seconds to start the application. Â After that initial launch it takes 12-15 seconds to start. Â Something is really dragging our initial application launch time down. Â I've found if I stop/start the service I need to do a **<u>add/publish</u>** via Powershell for that application to reduce the 196 seconds. Â This then takes first launch down to <u style="font-weight: bold;">48</u>Â seconds.Â This is how long is takes to start the same application after a system restart:
+After doing a Net Stop AppvClient / Net Start Appclient and then executing our AppV application it takes **<u>196</u>** seconds to start the application.
+After that initial launch it takes 12-15 seconds to start.
+Something is really dragging our initial application launch time down.
+I've found if I stop/start the service I need to do a **<u>add/publish</u>** via Powershell for that application to reduce the 196 seconds.
+This then takes first launch down to <u style="font-weight: bold;">48</u> seconds.
+This is how long is takes to start the same application after a system restart:

 <pre class="lang:default decode:true ">3:25:41 PM,48195.8385074081,Connection Status,D:\AppVPerfTest\epic.cmd
 3:27:26 PM,12646.0290344164,Connection Status,D:\AppVPerfTest\epic.cmd